Nouwiki/Nouwiki/README.md

 	- [ ] View & Restore old version of page + see diff
 	- [ ] Be able to edit Front-Matter as a HTML form
 - [ ] User Account Singup/Login/Manage

-## ToDo

-- Rename page button.
-- Shouldn't the js and css files of a dynamic build that are not part of a template be in another location? (currently they are in the root of the ./templates folder)
-- The `build` command, apart from building the html files, also updates the default template and ui css and js files, shouldn't that be seperate commands?
-- Nouwiki should track what wikis you create so you can easilly do a `nouwiki serve --all` to gain access to them all in the browser.
-  - Also clean up multi wiki serve code in light of this, as well as the fact that the grep_pages function only thinks in a single wiki being served
-- Adjust the wiki forging process so it works better for Heroku and create a Heroku deployment guide.
-- Use git only for the markup and asset folder, we need this for heroku and it's more "right".
-- Be able to define a constant header or footer on all pages in wiki